-Paper presentation and referee report (30%): I will assign students to groups and assign an academic article to each group.
-Starting from Session 3, there will be one to two group presentations in each class where the students to summarize the paper and provide a critical evaluation of the paper.
+Paper presentation and written report (30%+30%): I will assign students to groups and assign an academic article to each group.
+Starting from Session 3, there will be one or two group presentations in each class where the students to summarize the paper and provide a critical evaluation of the paper.
 The group will also submit a written report on the paper, which consists of no more than one page for paper summary and no less than four pages for critical comments on the paper.
-The presentation and written report will each account for 15% of the final grade.
+The presentation and written report will each account for 30% of the final grade.